Student or Learner

-I'm not sure if that last part is a quote or not.Everyone is afraid of something and experiences nervousness and anxiety at times.
+Everyone is afraid of something and experience's nervousness, anxiety and even in superior feelings around certain people.
 Some people possess these feelings so deeply that their fear is considered irrational.
 Even they realize that it is irrational, and that they have a phobia.
-Millions of people suffer from phobias every day.
-The third largest psychological disorder in the United States is what psychologists call a social phobia.
+Millions of people suffer from phobias every day of their lives.
+The third largest psychological disorder in the United States is what psychologists have considered a social phobia.

 The feelings that accompany a social phobia include anxiety, intense fear, negative thinking cycles, racing heart, blushing and trembling.
 In public places, such as work, meetings, or shopping, people with a social phobia feel that everyone is staring at them (even though, rationally, they know this is not true.)The socially anxious person can never relax when other people are around.
-It always seems as others are evaluating them, judging them, or being critical of them, so in turn, avoiding social situations is much easier for the sufferer.
-Some people, for example, cannot write in public because they fear people are watching and their hand will shake.
-Others are so introverted, they find it also difficult to hold down a job.
+It always seems as others are evaluating them, judging them, or being critical of them, so in turn, resisting social situations is much easier for the sufferer.
+Some specific symptoms are those people, for example, who cannot write in public because they fear people, are watching and their hand will shake.
+Others are too overly introverted, and they find it also difficult to hold down a job.
 Some cannot eat in public or freeze when they step into a public situation.
-The sufferer tries to avoid being introduced to new people, being the focal point, or being observed while doing something, because it triggers their anxiety.
+They suffered tries to avoid introductions to new people, being the focal point, or being observed while doing something, because it triggers their uncomfortable nature.

 Currently, no proven drug treatment for specific phobias has yet been found, but sometimes psychiatrists may prescribe certain medications to help reduce anxiety symptoms before someone faces a phobic situation.

 Without treatment, a social phobia is a torturous emotional problem; with treatment, its bark is worse than its bite.
 Once the patient realizes that they have a phobia, treatment can substantially reduce their problems.
 Treatment may be found from any specialist who understands this problem and knows how to treat it.
-Getting over social anxiety is not an easy task, yet thousands have already done it.
-"Life is just one gut-wrenching anxiety problem after another", says Dr. Thomas Richards, Ph.D.
-"However, the patient can reduce this in a short period of time--by a cognitive-behavioral therapist who understands and specializes in the treatment of social anxiety."
+Getting over social anxiety is not an easy task, yet many thousands have already done it.
+Life is just one gut-wrenching anxiety problem after another, says Ph.D.
+Thomas Richards.
+However, the patient can reduce this in a short period of time-but a cognitive-behavioral therapist who understands and specializes in the treatment of social anxiety.